What is captioning?

 How can I learn more about captioning?

 WebAIM provides a good overview of captioning.
 You can find helpful How-To Videos on all aspects of captioning on Automatic Sync's website.
-DocSoft has a User Group site for their software that is free to join which contains FAQs, forums and videos.
+DocSoft has a User Group site which contains FAQs, forums and videos about their software.